corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/key-concepts-node.md

 ## Draining mode

+It is often necessary to spin down nodes.
+Planned maintenance is a common administrative task and nodes can be drained and decommissioned for a number of reasons, including for the investigation of performance and latency issues, maintenance, and necessary upgrading work..
 Nodes can be decommissioned from the network, but in order to shut down a node cleanly, it is important that no node processes (or ['flows'](../../../../../en/platform/corda/4.8/open-source/key-concepts-flows.md)) are active, meaning no [checkpoints](../../../../../en/platform/corda/4.8/open-source/contributing-flow-internals.html#checkpoints) are persisted.
-Nodes can be drained and decommissioned for a number of reasons, including for the investigation of performance and latency issues, maintenance, and necessary upgrading work.

 Checkpoints freeze a flow and capture its current status, and they are automatically saved to the database when a flow suspends or resumes.
 A flow can be replayed from the last checkpoint if the node restarts, with this automatic checkpointing ensuring durability against crashes and restarts.
 It is important that all of this in-progress data is cleared in anticipation of shutting down a node.
 The draining mode ensures that before shutting down: